swarm-subnet/swarm/docs/miner.md

 # ⛏️ Swarm Miner Guide
 *(Swarm subnet)*

-The Swarm subnet tasks your miner with planning safe, energy‑efficient flight paths for a simulated drone across a procedurally generated world.
+The Swarm subnet tasks your miner with developing pre‑trained flight‑control policies which dynamically generate safe, energy‑efficient flight paths for a simulated drone across a procedurally generated world.
-This guide shows how to install, configure and run a Swarm miner that answers MapTask requests with a FlightPlan.
+This guide shows how to install, configure and run a Swarm miner

 ## 💻 System requirements to run the default miner code